 Appalachian Regional Commission (ARC) POWER Grant

-ARC has released a Request for Proposals for applications for the 2021 POWER Initiative and will begin accepting applications February 16.
-The POWER (Partnerships for Opportunity and Workforce and Economic Revitalization) Initiative targets federal resources to help communities and regions that have been affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries due to the changing economics of America’s energy production.
+The POWER (Partnerships for Opportunity and Workforce and Economic Revitalization) initiative targets federal resources to help communities and regions that have been affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries due to the changing economics of America’s energy production.
 The POWER Initiative supports efforts to create a more vibrant economic future for coal-impacted communities by cultivating economic diversity, enhancing job training and re-employment opportunities, creating jobs in existing or new industries, and attracting new sources of investment.
 Read the RFP and learn more about POWER here.